hieuvp/learning-kubernetes/05-helm/README.md

 - [ ] Why Helm Templates?
 - [ ] What Is Helm Template Engine?

+- Where the template is located? `ConfigMap`?
+`helm get release-name`
+`helm template -x`: only on one file?

 - [ ] Playing with Helm Template Data
+Inject values from command line
+Inject values from custom value files

+Get value from a file `data: {{..}}`

 - [ ] Demo: Customizing Frontend Chart Values
 - [ ] Adding Logic to Helm Template
 - [ ] Using Functions and Pipelines